 The following sections set out how restrictions are expected to ease from a rowing perspective from 8 March onwards based on the Government's COVID-19 Response - Spring 2021.

 UK Government: COVID-19 Response - Spring 2021

-At this stage, not all details of all stages have been published and so advice for later stages is subject to change.
-The expectation is that the Government will publish detailed guidance in the week leading up to the implementation of a step including confirmation of when the step will be implemented.
+The expectation is that the Government will publish detailed guidance in the week/days leading up to the implementation of a step including confirmation of when the step will be implemented.